 La Roche-Posay Thermal Spring Water (£7)

 Thermal spring water is a key ingredient in all La Roche-Posay products thanks to its soothing, softening skin benefits.
-This can be used a lightweight toner after cleansing or to refresh skin throughout the day for that French-girl glow.
+This can be used as a lightweight toner after cleansing or to refresh skin throughout the day for that French-girl glow.

 Caudalie Beauty Elixir (£32)